 But surely you can drown that out with some epic tyre squeal?

 Yeah, but it'll be the front rubber doing the squealing.
-Although the four-wheel drive system is very rear-biased, it never manages to kid you that it's rear-wheel drive.
+Although the four-wheel drive system is rear-biased the majority of the time, it never manages to kid you that it is rear-wheel drive.
 In fact, in normal driving, it is fully rear-wheel drive, but a sniff of a decent corner brings the front end into play.
 Big smokey slides are definitely out, though you might have to stick on a little corrective lock if you're trying (unnaturally) hard.

 So it's still fun, but given that we're now seeing companies like BMW and Mercedes fit four-wheel drive systems that can be switched into two-wheel drive (if not on their SUVs), it's a shame Alfa couldn't have done the same, maybe when Race mode was selected.

 Also a shame is Alfa's decision to equip the Stelvio with standard Pirelli P Zeros instead of the much grippier P Zero Corsas you can have on the Giulia QF.
-On some of our test route's deceptively wide, fast, open corners we had to drive quite considerately not to end up with armfuls of squeally understeer; not something you should notice in normal UK use.
+On some European roads, we had to drive quite considerately on the deceptively wide, fast, open corners to avoid ending up with armfuls of squeally understeer; although this is not something you should notice in normal UK use.

 What's the rest of the package like?

-The brakes are a pain, too.
-Like the Giulia's they're electronically boosted and the feel is inconsistent, though the actual stopping power is excellent.
+The Stelvio isn’t the last word in refinement either, with too much wind and road noise, while the brakes can be a pain, too.
+Like the Giulia's they're electronically boosted and the feel is inconsistent and awkward at low speeds, even if the actual stopping power is excellent.

 Check out our Alfa Romeo reviews